PawseySC/singularity-containers/_episodes/47-other-tools.md

 - Get an overview of other tools of interest for running containers on HPC
 keypoints:
 - HPCCM can be useful to write image recipes that are compatible both with Docker and Singularity
+- Spack can be useful to automate generation of image recipes, including also micro-architecture optimisations
 - In addition to Singularity, other interesting container engines for HPC exist
 ---